Psychological Counselling Service

 Some of you might find it hard to cope with all of this.
 It´s therefore very important to communicate and stay in contact with your fellow students via phone- or video-calls or social media.
-Joint activities can also (still) be undertaken, of course with careful attention to distance- and hygiene-measures.
-They enrich your social life and may provide mutual support.
+Joint activities, of course with careful attention to recent distance- and hygiene-measures, can also enrich social life and provide mutual emotional support.

 However, students who wish to have more specified, individual psychological counselling concerning their current emotional or social situation may contact Pia Weigelt-Lindemann, psychologist, via email to firstname.lastname@example.org to schedule an appointment.
 Appointments will only be held via phone calls until further notice (in English or German).
 Please expect waiting times because the psychological counselling service unfortunately is not staffed every day.

 Study-related topics in psychological counselling could, for example, be: feelings of overload, exam anxiety, anxiety about the future or other fears, depressive mood, feelings of loneliness, social contact difficulties, self-doubt, decision conflicts or learning, motivational and attention/concentration difficulties, procrastination, family or partner problems, problems with addiction, eating behaviour, sleeping or feelings of persistent tension and study stress in general.